NewDark90/privacy-coins-2021/post/coins-all.md

 **My Impression**:

-I'm not going to pretend I'm smart enough to know weather or not this concept overall is a good idea.
+I'm not going to pretend I'm smart enough to know wheather or not this concept overall is a good idea.
 I've got mixed feelings here, and mostly I just can't find a good reason to advocate for this coin over others in this list.

 *How do I feel about this project?* Neutral 😐